elzako/prestr-web/docs/TYPESENSE_INTEGRATION.md

 Uses `searchSlides` from `@/lib/search-actions`, which:

-- Connects to MeiliSearch with the 'slides' index
+- Connects to Typesense with the 'slides' collection
 - Applies role-based visibility filtering (public/internal/restricted)
 - Filters by organization and project ID
 - Returns results with pre-generated image URLs